History of geophysics: Oceanography

 Advances in physical oceanography occurred in the 20th century.
 Sea depth by acoustic measurements was first made in 1914.
 The German "Meteor" expedition gathered 70,000 ocean depth measurements using an echo sounder, surveying the Mid-Atlantic Ridge between 1925 and 1927.
+The HMS "Challenger" expedition led by Thomas Gaskell identified the record-setting Challenger Deep in 1951.
 The Great Global Rift was discovered by Maurice Ewing and Bruce Heezen in 1953, and the mountain range under the Arctic was found in 1954 by the Arctic Institute of the USSR.
 The theory of seafloor spreading was developed in 1960 by Harry Hammond Hess.
 The Ocean Drilling Program started in 1966.
 There has been much emphasis on the application of large scale computers to oceanography to allow numerical predictions of ocean conditions and as a part of overall environmental change prediction.

 Geomagnetism

 The motion of the conductive molten metal beneath the Earth's crust, or the Earth's dynamo, is responsible for the existence of the magnetic field.
 The interaction of the magnetic field and solar radiation has an impact on how much radiation reaches the surface of Earth and the integrity of the atmosphere.
 It has been found that the magnetic poles of the Earth have reversed several times, allowing researchers to get an idea of the surface conditions of the planet at that time.
 The cause of the magnetic poles being reversed is unknown, and the intervals of change vary and do not show a consistent interval.
 It is believed that the reversal is correlated to the Earth's mantle, although exactly how is still debated.

 Distortions to the Earth's magnetic field cause the phenomenon Aurora Borealis, commonly called the Northern Lights.
 The magnetic field stores energy given by cosmic particles known as solar wind, which causes the magnetic field lines to expand.
 When the lines contract, they release this energy, which can be seen as the Northern Lights.